What makes a good conversation about AI?

 Trust is the engine.
 It is not the point of the conversation, but it is what makes people speak honestly and what makes the decisions hold afterwards.
 Where trust is low, people say what is safe rather than what is true, and the plan quietly unravels once everyone leaves the room.

 We build on the trust triangle of Frances Frei and Anne Morriss at Harvard Business School, who hold that trust rests on three things: authenticity (people see the real you), logic (your reasoning and judgement are sound), and empathy (you are there for them, not only for yourself).
+We have adapted those three drivers into the three pillars the conversation is structured around.

 Governance & Integrity

 How AI is governed here: the policy, the guardrails, what has been decided, and the red lines that are not up for negotiation.
+This is also where the law, your sector and your client commitments sit.

 People & Coexistence